chrismile/shadow-volume-2d/README.md

-# shadow-volume-2d
+# shadows-2d

-Shadow volumes in 2D using OpenGL and geometry shaders
+Shadow volumes and shadow mapping in 2D using OpenGL and geometry shaders.